jpellman/wiki.libjpel.so/Learning.rst

   * Highlighting and underlining is not useful when overdone.
 Be minimal and look for main ideas beforehand.
 Margin notes, however are good if used to make connections.

+  * Mind-mapping is not as effective as simple recall in learning.
+It's more important to have the nodes of knowledge set in memory rather than the connections- the connections will result later as long as the knowledge is there.

   * Thinking material is internalized just because it's available (via Google, textbook).

 * The best way to know if you're *actually* learning is to test yourself.
 Recall can be seen as a mini-test.
 Any mistakes you make in your self-test can be used to re-educate yourself (for systems administration, this is what labs / testing environments are for).